 Cabbage is packed with nutrients and can be used in so many ways.
-Whether you grew it in your garden or you want to preserve in-season cabbage, freezing it is a great way to keep it fresh.
+Whether you grew it in your garden or you want to preserve in-season cabbage, people always wonder can you freeze cabbage.

 Having it on hand to use in stir-fry, soup, or coleslaw, is a lifesaver when you are in a bind as thawing it is very simple.